-Apacking shot can easily be defined as an image of a product that includes the packaging or labelling of the product.
-Packshot or packaging shot helps to communicate your brand’s commitment and well-roundedness.
-Great packaging creates expectation and if executed well will increase your brands’ perceived value.
+A packshot shot can easily be defined as an image of a product that includes the packaging or labelling of the product.
+A packshot or packaging shot helps to communicate the brand’s commitment and well-roundedness.
+Great packaging creates expectations and if executed well, it can increase the brands’ perceived value.

 Packshot best practices.

 When taking packaging shots it’s essential to follow these basic practices to get the most from your packshots.

 1. Make sure that all the writing on the label is clear.
 Use silhouettes to emphasise specific characteristics that might be worth sharing with your customer.

 2. All design elements should be clear.
 Use lighting to softly highlight the desired area without distraction from the entire product.
 Colours should be accurately replicated.

 3. Invest in good quality equipment to portray the product realistically